woozystudio/woozystudio/README.md

 - 🏃‍♂️ VTuber Modeling
    - Designer and animator of VTuber models with Live2D.
 - 🎫 Discord Setup
-   - Discord server creator and configurator for systems, roles, permissions, bots, etc.
+   - Configurator of systems, roles, bots, permissions, etc, for your Discord server.

 If you want to support me or find me, you have me as @woozystudio on these platforms: